DataGalaxy included in the Gartner® Magic Quadrant™ for Metadata Management Solutions 2025

 Data quality is the next essential pillar in preparing for AI, playing a critical role in ensuring reliable and effective outcomes.

 As Melody noted, with the exponential growth of data, the information used for AI models must be clean, standardized, and free from duplication.
 Poor-quality data can lead to biased insights and inaccurate predictions.
-This makes strong data quality practices a necessity - Not a luxury.
+This makes strong data quality practices a necessity, not a luxury.

 These practices help ensure that data is accurate, trustworthy, and ready for both advanced machine learning and everyday decision-making.

 Even the most advanced AI models will fail if they’re trained on poor-quality data.
 Inconsistent or unreliable data can undermine business outcomes, damage trust, and increase compliance risks.
-That’s why scalable, proactive data quality frameworks are essential for any organization aiming to lead in a data-driven world.

 3. Data observability: Real-time monitoring & proactive management